SarahAbuirmeileh/MasteringJavaScriptIn10Days/Day 4 .md

     // then parse the response as a JSON object,
     // finally return the "message" property of its body async function fetchMessage(url) {
+        const response = await fetch(url);  // Fetch the resource at the given URL const {message} = await response.json(); // Parse the response as JSON & remember its 'message' value return message; // Return the message
     }